 All loan related fees are reported as revenue in the period in which they were earned.

 Government transfers are recognized as revenue when the transfer is authorized, any eligibility criteria are met, and reasonable estimates of the amounts can be made.

-3 Significant accounting policies (continued)
+3 Summary of significant accounting policies (continued)

 Financial instruments